my-janala/app-modernisation-demo/TROUBLESHOOTING_GUIDE.md

 3. **Keep the audience engaged**
    - "While this would normally take 5 minutes to set up..."
    - "The key insight here is..."
-   - Ask questions about their current modernization challenges
+   - Ask questions about their current modernisation challenges

 #### If partial functionality works:
 1. **Acknowledge what's working**